JoseBlanca/uv_seminar/README.md

    If you manage your environment using a list of dependencies (e.g., `requirements.txt` or `pyproject.toml`), your code will be able to run by others, or by you in the future, under the exact same conditions.

 2. **Simplifies deployment:**
    When you deploy a project, you will be able to create the same environment easily in a different machine.
-If you have just Python dependencies virtual environments will be everything you need, but if you have other dependencies, like non-Python command line tools you might want to familiarize yourself with container (using tools like Docker or Podman).
+If you have just Python dependencies virtual environments will be everything you need, but if you have other dependencies, like non-Python command line tools you might want to familiarize yourself with container technologies (using tools like [docker](https://www.docker.com/) or [podman](https://podman.io/)).

 And the best part is that uv manages your virtual environments for you, you can even forget about them.